tim1mw/autoview-moodle-activity/autoview/readme.txt

 as you have one of the 3 supported methods it should work.

+2) You will require either curl or pecl_http support to link to an on line document converter.
+If you do not intend  to use a document conversion service, you should not need to install this. curl is now the prefered method of communicating with a conversion service.
+Look for the following option on the PHP info page to confirm that curl support is installed:

+--with-curl

-2) The pecl_http extension is needed for the link to the on line document converter to work.
-This extension can be obtained from http://pecl.php.net/package/pecl_http/ .
-If you do not intend to use a document conversion service, you should not need to install this.
-You may be able to install the extension automatically using the 'pecl' programme in the php bin directory.
-On our linux/apache server, the following worked very nicely :
+If you prefer the pecl_http extension, this can be obtained from http://pecl.php.net/package/pecl_http/ You may be able to install the extension automatically using the 'pecl' programme in the php bin directory On our linux/apache server, the following worked very nicely :

 /path/to/php/bin/pecl install pecl_http